isomerpages/sportsg-safesport/_about/Member Organisations.md

 These organisations have adopted:
 * the Safe Sport Unified Code;
-* the mechanisms for response and resolution for handling allegations of misconduct as set out in the Safe Sport Programme Handbook
+* the mechanisms for response and resolution for handling allegations of misconduct as set out in the Safe Sport Programme Handbook.

 ##### List of member organisations
 <table>